 “There I encountered my own divine spirit [Choku Rei 直霊] ” – From Masahisa Goi’s book, “Living Like the Blue Sky – 5 talks by Masahisa Goi“

 I would also add that it can be used to create a direct connection with God.
 As in – I call for God’s presence here (in this moment, in my consciousness, in my body, in whatever you are working on at that time.)
-You can use any word for God that you feel comfortable, or Divine source – anything that your mind feels comfortable with so you can focus on the connection rather than getting drawn into an intellectual debate in your head.
+You can use any word for God that you feel comfortable, or Divine source.
+The goal is to work with anything that your mind feels comfortable with.
+Try to focus on the connection when you are working with the power symbol.
+Don’t drawn into an intellectual debate in your head.

 Sources: Article by Frans Stiene Deeper Insights Into Choku Rei 直霊 (Nao Hi)